7 Best Pasadena Hiking Trails 2023: Peaks, Falls, & Mines

-Pasadena is a beautiful city nestled in the foothills of the LA forest with a hiking history that goes as far back as the 1800’s.
+Pasadena is a beautiful city nestled in the foothills of the Angeles Forest boasting a hiking history that goes as far back as the 1800’s.

 I grew up near the City of Roses, as it’s commonly referred to, and actually attended Pasadena City College.
 Therefore, I’m very familiar with the area.